-In this paper, we propose a novel software plagiarism detection approach, called LoPD, which does not need the source code of tested programs.
-In addition, it is more resilient to automatic obfuscation techniques, compared to existing approaches.
+In this paper, we propose a new angle for software plagiarism detection.
+Our approach, called LoPD, is a deviation based program semantic equivalence checking method.
+Compared to existing approaches, LoPD does not require the source code of tested programs and is more resilient to automatic obfuscation techniques.
 Instead of directly measuring the similarity between two programs, LoPD is based on an opposite philosophy: search for any dissimilarity between two programs.
 As long as we can find one dissimilarity, the programs are semantically different; but if we cannot find any dissimilarity, it is likely a plagiarism case.
+Due to our design philosophy, LoPD is an ideal fit for the whole-program plagiarism detection.
+Furthermore, with a few engineering efforts, LoPD's formal program semantics-based method can be applied to partial software plagiarism detection as well.

-Based on our design philosophy, LoPD tries to rule out dissimilar programs by finding an input that will cause these two programs to behave differently, either with different output states or with different computation paths.
+More specifically, LoPD tries to rule out dissimilar programs by finding an input that will cause these two programs to behave differently, either with different output states or with different computation paths.
 The output states can be directly compared, but the comparison of computation paths is challenging.
 Our idea is to find path deviation, i.e., given two different inputs, one program will follow the same execution path, whereas the other will execute two different paths with these two inputs.
 In this case, at least one of these two inputs makes the two programs have different computation paths and behave differently.
 As long as we find path deviation, we can claim the two programs in consideration are not semantically the same.
-We leverage symbolic execution [14] and weakest precondition [15], [16] to systemically find such path deviations.
-Besides, we also develop a path equivalence checker to make sure that a path deviation is really a semantics deviation, not caused by code obfuscation.
+We calculate the weakest precondition [14], [15] for each path condition and represent the path deviation conditions as formulas, which will be solved later by a constraint solver.
+Also, we perform another round of path equivalence checking to make sure that a path deviation is really a semantics deviation, not caused by code obfuscation.
+Since the symbolic formulas capture complete semantics and constraint of an execution path, LoPD can detect the semantics equivalence or difference of the execution paths.